 - What is REST?

-- Building a REST Web-API with ASP.NET Web API
+- Building a REST service with ASP.NET Core Web API

 - Supporting multiple representations: XML and JSON

 After you've built your back-end with Web API, it's time to jump over the